elemelon5/thecloverleaf.github.io/_posts/2016-10-19-a-stitch-in-time.md

 incomplete: "The following article is under development, and is placed in this website for testing purposes only"
 ---

-In recent years, transparency and public right to government information are seen as essential to democratic participation, public trust in government, and prevention of corruption [[^1]].
+In recent years, transparency and public right to government information are starting to be seen as essential to democratic participation, public trust in government, and prevention of corruption [[^1]].
 This is founded on the idea that availabilty of information places any country's citizens in a better position to actively analyse, question and even engage themselves in its decision making processes.

-Consequently, the last few decades have been marked by a significant rise [[^2]] in efforts to improve openness in government actions throughout the world, giving birth to a movement that is now being termed as the "open data revolution" of the 21st century.
-Following the launch of Data.gov - the US government portal that provides machine readable government datasets to its citizens - countless similar initiatives have mushroomed the world over.
-Simon Rogers [[^3]], data journalist at The Guardian believes that the launch was successful in setting a strong precedent.
-He says:
+As a consequence, the world has witnessed a significant rise [[^2]] in efforts to improve openness in government actions.
+A movement, now being termed as the "open data revolution" of the 21st century is well underway.
+Initiatives such as Data.gov - an online US government portal that provides machine readable government datasets to its citizens - have mushroomed the world over.
+Simon Rogers [[^3]], data journalist at The Guardian says:

 <blockquote class="quote-custom">
 <p>